 - Strengthen relationships and facilitate partnerships

-Our Community Outreach Unit—a diverse team of officers from the U-M Police Department (UMPD), Housing Security and Michigan Medicine Security—works together with the U-M community to provide education, timely communication and community engagement.
+Our Community Engagement Unit—a diverse team of officers from the U-M Police Department (UMPD), Housing Security and Michigan Medicine Security—works together with the U-M community to provide education, timely communication and community engagement.
 We empower community members to take charge of their own safety and collaborate with DPSS to make a safer and more secure campus.

 Who We Are